 Your Outer Banks national parks each provide unique ways to experience the natural beauty and history of our island community.
 Whether you enjoy walking, running, or cycling, we need your support to help your parks build new, paved multi use paths in all three parks that will create new and safer ways for you and your family to explore these special places.
 Plans for these new paths are still in development but will be located at:

 - Phases 2-3:

 - Fort Raleigh National Historic Site (connecting to existing community paths)

 - Wright Brothers National Memorial (connecting to existing community path)

 This project will be completed in phases over several years, starting with the Cape Hatteras Lighthouse path that will connect Route 12 to the old lighthouse site and current lighthouse site.

 Estimated funding needed for full project: $1.7 million for four multi-use paths over 5-7 years.
 (Grant and matching opportunities are being explored)

-If you love Ocracoke, you’ve likely stopped by to visit with the island’s most popular residents.
-Now you can symbolically adopt one of these amazing creatures and help fund their care and maintenance.
+If you love Ocracoke Island, then you’ve likely stopped by to visit with the island’s most popular residents.
+Now, you can symbolically adopt one of these amazing creatures and help fund their care and maintenance.